Autologous Stem Cell Transplant or Bone Marrow Transplant

 How do we collect these cells?

 When healthcare providers first started doing these procedures, the only way to get stem cells was directly from the bone marrow.
 This is where the term bone marrow transplant first originated.
 The patient would be taken to the operating room and put to sleep lying on his/her stomach.
 The doctors would put long needles into the hip bones and pull out the bone marrow in syringes in a procedure called bone marrow aspiration.
-The solution was then poured through a special column that pulled out only the stem cells, allowing any other cells (mature red and white blood cells and platelets) to be given back to the patient.
+The bone marrow was then poured through a special column that pulled out only the stem cells, allowing any other cells (mature red and white blood cells and platelets) to be given back to the patient.
 In order to get the number of cells needed, the needles would need to be inserted many times.
-These cells were then frozen in a special preservative (called Dimethyl sulfoxide or DMSO) to protect them from "freezer burn" until they were used.
+These stem cells were then frozen in a special preservative (called Dimethyl sulfoxide or DMSO) to protect them from "freezer burn" until they were used.

 What do we mean by "transplant"?

 In order to understand the stem cell transplant, you must first have an understanding of chemotherapy.
-Chemotherapy is a group of medications that work by killing rapidly-dividing cells in the body.
+Chemotherapy is a group of medications that work by killing rapidly dividing cells in the body.
 Cancer cells tend to divide rapidly, but so do many healthy cells (i.e. cells in the gastrointestinal tract, hair follicles, and blood cells).
 If you bite the inside of your lip, there is a good chance the spot will be healed by the next day.
 This is because those cells divide rapidly.
 A patient can only receive so much chemotherapy before the medication causes too much damage to the healthy cells for the person to safely tolerate.
 For instance, if a patient experiences a lot of diarrhea with a medication, the doctor may decide to decrease the dose by some amount.
 Healthcare providers call this "dose-limiting toxicity."
-One important dose-limiting toxicity is low blood counts (low white blood cells, red blood cells and platelets).
+One important dose-limiting toxicity is low blood counts (low white blood cells, red blood cells, and platelets).
 Researchers thought that for certain types of cancer, if they could give higher doses of chemotherapy, they would be better able to treat the cancer.
 The problem was, how could we overcome the dose-limiting toxicity of low blood counts?

 They soon realized that they could give high doses of chemotherapy that would wipe out a patient's bone marrow, but then later "rescue" the bone marrow using the patient's own stem cells (which were collected earlier, before the chemotherapy).
 The patient would receive several days of intense chemotherapy aimed at killing any cancer cells in his/her body.
 The patient then rests for 1 or 2 days to allow the body time to process and clear out the chemotherapy, so the new cells are not damaged.

-On the day of the "transplant", the patient is given some medications to prevent him/her from having any reactions to the DMSO preservative.
+On the day of the "transplant,” the patient is given some medications (called premedications) to prevent him/her from having any reactions to the DMSO preservative.
 The patient receives intravenous fluids to help the kidneys flush out any dead cells in the infusion.
 Blood pressure and heart rate are closely monitored.
 Once the patient has received the premedications, the frozen stem cells are thawed and given to the patient like a blood transfusion.
 Some centers thaw the cells in the lab where they are stored, while some thaw them in the patient's room just prior to infusing them into the bloodstream.

 After infusing the stem cells, where do they go?

 The cells are quite smart, and they find their way back to the bone marrow space and get to work.
 Remember, when the stem cells arrive in the bone marrow, things are in bad shape - almost all of the old marrow cells have been killed ("ablated") by the chemo.
 The stem cells get right to work to start producing new white and red blood cells and platelets.
-It can take anywhere from 7 to 14 days for the stem cells to produce new cells, and for those new cells to mature enough to function.
+It can take anywhere from 7 to 14 days for the stem cells to produce new cells, and for those new cells to mature enough to work correctly.

 What happens while we wait?

 This waiting period, also called the "nadir," is usually the most difficult time for the patient.
 The blood cell counts are very low, putting the patient at risk for infections, bleeding, and severe fatigue.
 The patient does not have any white blood cells to fight infections, so fevers and the need for antibiotics are to be expected.
 All visitors and healthcare personnel must wash their hands before entering the room.
-Anyone who is sick or lives with someone who is sick would be best to stay home and call on the phone.
+Anyone who is sick or lives with someone who is sick should stay home and call on the phone.
 Low platelet counts can lead to bleeding, and platelet transfusions are common during this time.
-A low red blood cell count (called anemia) can also be distressing for the patient.
+A low red blood cell count (called anemia) can also be hard for the patient.
 The patient may look pale, feel very tired, and require red blood cell transfusions.
 Many patients say the worst side effect is the extreme fatigue - they feel more tired and wiped out than you can even imagine.
 Just getting out of bed is a chore.
 When able, short walks in the halls can actually increase their energy, but this is often easier said than done.

 On top of the low blood counts, the patient must deal with the side effects of the chemotherapy they received.
 These include, diarrhea, nausea and/or vomiting, hair loss, fever, chills, decreased appetite, and mouth sores (called mucositis).
-Every patient is different and it is difficult to predict which patients will have more side effects.
+Every patient is different, and it is difficult to predict which patients will have more side effects.
 The chemotherapy drugs used before the transplant can vary, and some medications are more likely to cause certain side effects than others.

 What can a friend or family member do to help the patient during this time?